Docker Certified Associate Exam Series (Part-3): Image Creation, Management, and Registry

 docker run ubuntu

 With this, the container created is exited immediately.
 This is because containers cannot host Operating Systems.
 Instead, they are designed to run specific tasks, including application servers, databases, and web servers.
-Every Dockerfile used to build an image typically comes with a CMD instruction in the end.
+Every Dockerfile used to build an image typically comes with a CMD instruction.

 This command usually decides the process that runs on a container when it is initialized.
 A quick point to note here is that Ubuntu uses bash as its running command.
 Bash is not a process; rather, it is a shell that listens to requests from a terminal.
 With no terminal running in the environment, this container always exits immediately.